The Last Horror Movie

 The Last Horror Movie is a 2003 British found footage horror film directed by Julian Richards.
 On 24 August 2003, it premiered at the London FrightFest Film Festival and stars Kevin Howarth and Mark Stevenson.
-The Last Horror Movie was released onto DVD through Fangoria's Gore Zone label on 7 December 2004.
+The Last Horror Movie was released onto DVD through Fangorias Gore Zone label on 7 December 2004.

 Plot

 The Last Horror Movie follows Max Parry (Kevin Howarth), a wedding videographer who records his activities as a serial killer.
 The film begins with a typical slasher sequence that is interrupted when Max appears on screen, explaining that he has taped over the original rental movie.
 He introduces his unnamed assistant (Mark Stevenson), who films much of what follows.

 Max describes his intention to create a realistic film about murder.
 The pair travel around England, abducting and killing various victims while discussing the nature of violence and the audience’s attraction to it.
 Max frequently addresses the viewer directly, treating the recording as both confession and commentary.

 In one scene, the murders of two victims occur off-screen, after which Max asks the viewer, “I bet you wanted to see that, and if you didn’t, why are you still watching?”
 The sequence emphasizes his awareness of being watched and his attempt to engage the audience in his actions.

 The film concludes with Max suggesting that the copy being viewed may be the only version of the tape in existence, implying that whoever watches it may become one of his next victims.